t-schreibs/sound-accumulator/content/artists/Miss Grit.md

 ${infoTable}

 ## About
-Miss Grit produces deeply introspective alt-rock that often harkens to the noise and genre fusion of [[https://ilovestvincent.com | St. Vincent]].
+Miss Grit produces introspective alt-rock that often brings to mind the noise and genre fusion of [St. Vincent](https://ilovestvincent.com).